A case of Renal Artery Thrombosis in Thalassemia Major Patient

 Abstract

-Thalassemia, an inherited haemoglobin disorder, is the most common hemoglobinopathy in the world.
-Despite all the recent advances in the medical field to understand its pathophysiology, the management of thalassemia remains a complex process.
-Thalassemia patients suffer from many complications including the thromboembolic events.
+Thalassemia, an inherited hemoglobin disorder, is the most common hemoglobinopathy in the world.
+Despite recent advances in the medical field to understand its pathophysiology, the management of thalassemia remains a complex process.
+Thalassemia patients are susceptible to various complications, including thromboembolic events.
 More commonly occurring thromboembolic complications include deep venous thrombosis (DVT), portal vein thrombosis, pulmonary embolism, and stroke.
-However, the renal artery thrombosis has never been reported.
-In this report we share a case of renal artery thrombosis in a thalassemia major patient.
+However, renal artery thrombosis has never been reported.
+In this report, we present a case of renal artery thrombosis in a thalassemia major patients

 Published